Fast2docs/Fast2-docs/docs/catalog/Converter.md

 ## ConvertINIToXFDF <small> - Annotation converter from INI to XFDF </small> {#ConvertINIToXFDF data-toc-label="ConvertINIToXFDF"}

 Convert ViewOne annotations to XML Form Data Format (XFDF).
 These operations are supported only for PDF and Tiff files.
 Content dimensions will be fetched to convert these annotations
+To improve the performances add these 3 parameters to the startup-worker.bat script before the -jar :
+'-Dorg.ini4j.spi.IniBuilder=org.ini4j.spi.IniBuilder'
+'-Djavax.xml.transform.TransformerFactory=com.sun.org.apache.xalan.internal.xsltc.trax.TransformerFactoryImpl'
+'-Dorg.ini4j.spi.IniParser=org.ini4j.spi.IniParser'